Jeremyugo/US-2015-Census/README.md

 https://nbviewer.org/github/Jeremyugo/US-2015-Census/blob/main/Census%20Data.ipynb

-**NOTE**: This notebook might be updated in the future with more insighs
+**NOTE**: This notebook might be updated in the future with more insights